standard-computers/stds/README.md

 # Standard

-A standard is a database table construct that sets the standard for how data represents an object.
-When creating a standard, save the content with the file extension `.stds`.
-Each standard requires its own file and the standard name must be the same as the standard file name.
+A Standard is a database table construct that sets the Standard for how data represents an object.
+When creating a Standard, save the content with the file extension `.stds`.
+Each Standard requires its own file, and the Standard Name must be the same as the Standard file name.

-_Here’s starter example_
+_Starter example_

+`vehicle.stds`
 ```
 vehicle: VHL {
-    protected id string:8!
-ID *
     private vin string:36!
 VN *
     protected make string MK *
     protected model string MDL *
 }
 ```

-A standard should always start with the `standard_name: STDREF {...}` .
-Standards will usually be referenced by the standard reference.
+A Standard should always start with the `standard_name: STDREF {...` .
+Standards will typically be referenced by the Standard reference.
 Standard’s _columns_, _variables_, or _properties_ are called constraints.

-- `standard_name` - Can only include lowercase letters and underscores.
+- `Standard_name` - Can only include lowercase letters and underscores.
 - `STDREF` - Can only be uppercase letters, number (Not starting with) and underscores.

 ## Constraints